microsoft/AzureSearch_JFK_Files/README.md

 # The JFK Files
-Explore the JFK Assassination files using the new Cognitive Search features of Azure Search.
+Explore the JFK Assassination files using the Cognitive Search features of Azure Search.
 You can watch the demo in action in a short [online video](https://channel9.msdn.com/Shows/AI-Show/Using-Cognitive-Search-to-Understand-the-JFK-Documents) or explore the JFK files yourself with our [online demo](https://aka.ms/jfkfiles-demo).